steveonlinux/learn_to_code/src/more/pip.md

 and is designed to install Python programs.
 Many Python programs written by individuals and groups are available through pip.

-Furthermore, pip is also used to install Python *modules* locally for use in our own Python programs.
+Recall that in Python *packages* are simply collections of modules or other subpackages.
+Therfore, pip is also used to install Python *modules* locally for use in our own Python programs.